GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 1. If the user does not exist already in local Gluu LDAP, it is created with the attributes found in profile (if already existing, the profile is updated)
 1. A session is created for the user at the authorization server.
 The user access the application.

 !!!
-Warning:
+Warning
     To deploy an authentication flow like the one above, some configuration steps are required.
 Important tasks include enabling passport endpoints, creating OAuth clients at social sites you want to support, and supply strategies parameters to determine behaviour.

 ## Supported social login providers